mikechatzis/personal-portfolio/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

+## Package install

-Run npm install in the root dir to install dependancies.
+Run `npm install` in the root dir to install dependancies.

 ## Development server